ils94/Mini_PyFlyff/README.md

 # Tutorial on how to use it:

-- Separate every key with commas ",".
+- Separate every key with commas ","

 - Separate every timer with commas ","

-- Click the "Save Key(s)" button to save your current keys.
+- Click the "Save Key(s)" button to save your current keys

-- To Start/Stop the Mini Ftool loop, press the "Start/Stop" button.
+- To Start/Stop the Mini Ftool loop, press the "Start/Stop" button

 **Here is an example of configuration:**